Experimental Multi-site Testbed for Advanced Control and Optimization of Hybrid Energy Systems: Introduction

-This paper presents a new HES experimental testbed at the University of Vermont (\emph{The Accelerated Testing Lab}), designed for the prototyping and validation of advanced control and coordination strategies to provide grid services.
-Compared to existing testbeds (Table~\ref{tab:testbeds}), the platform uniquely combines: \begin{itemize} \item A dual-site architecture with field PV and weather data driving HIL experiments, \item A reconfigurable HES platform integrating PV, battery, inverters, and electrolyzer with plug-and-play interfaces, \item A unified framework for multi-timescale HES control. \end{itemize} This paper provides a comprehensive overview of the key capabilities and features of this testbed, and experimentally validates battery participation in solar smoothing as a representative test case.
+This paper presents a new multi-site HES experimental testbed at the University of Vermont (\emph{The Accelerated Testing Lab}), designed for the prototyping and validation of advanced control and coordination strategies for grid services.
+Compared to existing testbeds (Table~\ref{tab:testbeds}), the platform uniquely combines: \begin{itemize} \item A dual-site architecture integrating off-site field PV and weather data with on-campus hardware assets and HIL, \item A reconfigurable HES platform with PV, batteries, inverters, and electrolyzer with plug-and-play interfaces, \item A unified framework for multi-timescale HES control and real-time data streaming. \end{itemize} This paper provides a comprehensive overview of the key capabilities and features of this testbed, and experimentally validates battery participation in solar smoothing as a representative test case.
+The validation is conducted through an HIL setup with a physical battery, simulated batteries, and a real-time controller.
 The remainder of this paper is organized as follows.
 Section~\ref{sec:testbed} describes the HES laboratory design and HIL configuration of the testbed, including the electrical system architecture and data streaming framework.
 Section~\ref{sec:Capabilities} details the key capabilities of the HES platform.
-Section~\ref{sec:test_case} presents an experimental test case, while Section~\ref{sec:conclusion} concludes the paper with perspectives on ongoing and future work.
+Section~\ref{sec:test_case} presents an experimental test case, while Section~\ref{sec:conclusion} concludes the paper with perspectives on future work.